-St. John’s College currently delivers PSHE through a weekly tutorial session.
+St. John’s College currently delivers PSHE (personal, social, health & economic) education through a weekly tutorial session.
 The PSHE curriculum is structured so topics are taught to all learners over the programme.

 Tutors and specialist staff deliver key topics such as: Friends and Relationships; Respecting others; Get Healthy; Culture; Our History; Is Life Fair?; Rights and Responsibilities; Money and Work; and quite complex concepts using a variety of differentiated teaching strategies and resources.